-The following description of our share capital assumes the adoption of our Amended and Restated Memorandum and Articles of Association, which we will file in connection with this offering, and the completion of the Recapitalization, based on the initial public offering price of \$12.00 per share.
+The following description of our share capital assumes the adoption of our Amended and Restated Memorandum and Articles of Association, which we will file in connection with this offering, and the completion of the Recapitalization, based on an assumed initial public offering price of \$14.00 per share, which is the midpoint of the range set forth on the cover of this prospectus.
 Throughout this description, we summarize the material terms of our share capital as though such Amended and Restated Memorandum and Articles of Association were presently in effect.
+Our Amended and Restated Memorandum and Articles of Association were presently in effect.
 Our Amended and Restated Memorandum and Articles of Association authorize the issuance of up to 500,000,000 ordinary shares, \$0.0001 par value per share, of which 77,179 shares were issued and outstanding as of March 31, 2019.
-Upon completion of the Recapitalization, 19,807,770 ordinary shares will be issued and outstanding, which will reflect the issuance of additional shares to VCH L.P., such that its aggregate shareholding in us will be 17,704,754 and 2,103,016 shares issued to our employees and service providers, of which 240,037 ordinary shares will be restricted shares.
-In addition, Vector Capital affiliated entities will purchase an additional 1,500,000 shares in this offering which will result in their ownership of an aggregate of 19,204,754 of our ordinary shares.
+Upon completion of the Recapitalization, 19,805,562 ordinary shares will be issued and outstanding, which will reflect the issuance of additional shares to VCH L.P., such that its aggregate shareholding in us will be 17,581,594 and 2,223,968 shares issued to our employees and service providers, of which 293,683 ordinary shares will be restricted shares.
 There will be 255 shareholders of record upon completion of the Recapitalization.